-b.
 Reserves policy

-The definition of reserves in the SORP is 'that part of a charity's income funds that is freely available for its general purposes'.
+The definition of reserves In the SORP is 'that part of a charity's income funds that Is freely available for its general purposes'.
 This definition of reserves therefore normally excludes:

 - permanent endowment funds

-- · expendable endowment funds
+- expendable endowment funds

 - restricted income funds

-- any part of unrestricted funds not readily available for spending, specifically income funds which could

-only be realised by disposing of fixed assets held for charitable use
+- any part of unrestricted funds not readily available for spending, specifically income funds which could only be realised by disposing of fixed assets held for charitable use

 'Reserves' are therefore the resources the Academy has or can make available to spend for any or all of the Academy's purposes once it has met its commitments and covered its other planned expenditure.
-More specifically 'reserves' are income which becomes available to the Academy and is to be spent at the trustees' discretion in furtherance of any of the Academy's objects (sometimes referred to as 'general purpose' income) but which is not yet spent, committed or designated (i.e. is 'free').
+More specifically 'reserves' are income which becomes available to the Academy and is to be spent at the Trustees' discretion in furtherance of any of the Academy's objects (sometimes referred to as 'general purpose' income) but which is not yet spent, committed or designated (i.e. Is 'free').

 The level of reserves held takes into account the nature of income and expenditure streams, the need to match them with commitments, including future capital projects, and the nature of reserves.
-The governors will keep this level of reserves under review at each Board meeting and aim to build and maintain the reserves level by entering into cost effective agreements as noted in Objectives and Activities above, whilst in keeping with the principal object of the Academy.
+The governors will keep this level of reserves under review at each board meeting and aim to build and maintain the reserves level by entering into cost effective agreements as noted in Objectives and Activities above, whilst in keeping with the principal object of the Academy.

-Total reserves at the end of the period amounted to £7,701,908 (2019: £7,629,396).
-This balance includes unrestricted funds (free reserves) of £348,512 (2019: £231,597), which is considered appropriate for the Academy Trust, and restricted funds of £796,697 (2019: £619,238) and restricted fixed asset funds of £7,030,699 (2019: £7,118,561) and a pension deficit of £474,000 (2019: £340,000).
+Total reserves at the end of the period amounted to £7,716,872 (2020: £7,701,908).
+This balance includes unrestricted funds (free reserves) of £444,644 (2020: £348,512), which is considered appropriate for the Academy Trust, and restricted funds of £774,646 (2020: £796,697) and restricted fixed asset funds of £6,971,582 (2020: £7,030,699) and a pension deficit of £971,000 (2020: £474,000).
+The Governing Body have determined that the appropriate level of free reserves should be a sum equivalent to 3 month's payroll, approximately £525,000 and an additional £100,000 due to the uncertainties of future Government spending.
+The reason for this reserve is to provide sufficient working capital and to provide a cushion to deal with unexpected emergencies.